BMC - Bharata Mata College

 Contributor-Level 10

-On the other hand, BA in Journalism & Mass Communication gives more emphasis to reporting, news production, and editorial work.
+On the other hand, BA in Journalism & Mass Communication gives more focus to reporting, news production, and editorial work.
 BMC is slightly more practical and versatile, while BA Journalism & Mass Communication is journalism-centric.

 New answer posted